ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Internet of Things

-The Internet of Things (IoT) has been posing threats to critical infrastructure because of weak security in devices.
+Weak security in Internet of Things (IoT) devices has been posing threats to critical infrastructure that relies upon such devices.
 It is desirable that IoT devices can prevent malware from manipulating actuators (e.g., unlocking a door), or stealing or modifying sensitive data, such as authentication credentials